An abstract decomposition of measures and its many applications: Examples of decompositions

-Recall that a set $A\in\cF$ is an \emph{atom} of the measure $\mu$ if $\mu(A)>0$ and for every $B\in\cF$, $B\subseteq A$ either $\mu(B)=0$ or $\mu(B)=\mu(A)$; restated in the language of Remark \ref{rem: ae order}, the atoms of $\mu$ are the (equivalence classes of) minimal sets of $(\cF^\mu,\leq_\mu)$ which are not the minimum (i.e.~which are not $\mu$-a.e.~$=\emptyset$).
+Recall that a set $A\in\cF$ is an \emph{atom} of the measure $\mu$ if $\mu(A)>0$ and for every $B\in\cF$, $B\subseteq A$ either $\mu(B)=0$ or $\mu(B)=\mu(A)$; restated in the language of Remark \ref{rem: ae order}, the atoms of $\mu$ are the (equivalence classes of) minimal sets of $(\cF^\mu,\leq_\mu)$ which are not the minimum (i.e., which are not $\mu$-a.e.~$=\emptyset$).
+Note that if $A,B$ are atoms of $\mu$, then either they coincide up to $\mu$-null sets, or they are disjoint up to $\mu$-null sets.
 We say that a measure $\mu$ is (\textit{purely}) \textit{atomic} if every measurable set of strictly positive measure contains an atom of $\mu$, and \emph{diffuse} (or \emph{non-atomic}) if it gives measure zero to every atom of $\mu$.
 We refer to \cite{jo70at} for further information on atomic and non-atomic measures.